The Point is pleased to announce the next round of applications for GradLab 2018

-Grad-Lab is run in association with The Point, Eastleigh and the New Dimensions in Dance scheme.
-It aids the development of graduate artists; aiming to support the next generation of dancing talent.
-This year the project has received funding support from the University of Winchester and the University of Chichester, helping to fully establish Grad-Lab as an integral next step for graduating students.
-Grad-Lab aims to equip all graduates on the project with a much deeper understanding of the pathways to a successful artistic career within the dance sector.
+Grad-Lab aids the development of graduate artists; aiming to support the next generation of dancing talent.
+The initiative aims to equip all graduates on the project with a much deeper understanding of the pathways to a successful artistic career within the dance sector.

 As part of the project, the participants are offered a range of workshops in marketing, freelancing, employability, costume and company set up.
 They also receive studio space to develop their own work, choreographic mentorship, experience of professional performance and developing relations between a company and a venue when their work tours to a number of different arts spaces, and practice in delivering workshops in a range of school and education settings.